Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Potential experimental implementations of QPs

 \section{Potential experimental implementations of QPs}

 Among the greatest motivations for pursuing this manuscript's manifestation of quantum perceptrons is that $H_P$ is an interaction-rich Hamiltonian suitable for near-term devices.
+In some cases, $H_P$ is already available.
 QPs consist of only two types of gates: analog evolution under $H_P$ and single-qubit rotations.
 Thus, QPs can be implemented by several quantum computing and quantum simulation platforms in the near term.
-In particular, as we shown in Sec.~\ref{Sec:Learning}, we have represented the QP using a variational quantum circuit where the single rotation and the Hamiltonian can be realized via single rotation gate and entangling unitary respectively (see Fig. \ref{fig:QP_circuit}).
 This provides a straightforward protocol to implement the QP in gate based highly controllable and pulse-equipped quantum hardware such as superconducting qubit~\cite{IBM_eagle, alexander2020qiskit}.
-However, the QP can also be realized in other analog quantum hardware.
+However, the QP can also be realized in other analog quantum hardware, and they can be used as the building blocks of more intricate QNC architectures.
 For instance, QPs could be realized with Rydberg atom arrays that contain two atomic species~\cite{singh2022dual}, with one species being used for measurement and manipulation of the other.
-Currently, however, this platform can only perform global rotations, which may decrease the expressivity of the implementation but can still realize tasks such as the one in Sec.~\ref{Sec:metrology}.
+Currently, however, this platform can only perform global rotations and restricted site-dependent addressing, which may decrease the expressivity of the implementation but can still realize tasks such as the one in Sec.~\ref{Sec:metrology}.
 A variation on this platform with two Rydberg states and one atomic species can also be used to implement QPs.
 For example, experiments in~\cite{browaeys2016experimental, de2019observation} ensembles of Rubidium-87 Rydberg atoms are used where two Rydberg excitations ($60S$ and $60P$) are used so that atoms in the $60S$ state interact strongly with atoms in the $60P$ state while inter-state interactions are negligible.
 For example, a QP could be realized by encoding all inputs in the $60S$ state and retrieving the output in the $60P$ state.
 Recent developments in cold atom arrays' re-configurable geometries~\cite{bluvstein2112quantum} and movable trapped ions~\cite{PhysRevLett.128.050502, cody2022transport} can also implement QPs.
 In both platforms, atoms can be moved around to create effective interactions.
 As a result, the input qubit of a QP can be made to interact with the output qubits one at a time, avoiding input cross-talk.
 The separation between the input and output qubits also allows for flexible implementation of single-qubit control.
+Atomic arrays with wavelength spacing, such as those generated by optical lattices, are also promising platforms for QPs.
+The strong, short-range dipole-dipole interactions of these structures endow them with rich, tuneable atom-atom interactions~\cite{masson2020}.
+In the case of multiple atomic species or states, these systems' interaction length and coherence times can be expanded through array-mediated atom-atom dynamics~\cite{patti2021controlling}, and analogous implementations have also been proposed for atomic dimers~\cite{castells2021}.
+Two-dimensional lattices of wavelength spacing have particular potential due to their ability to interact deterministically with a single photon~\cite{shahmoon2017} and their recent experimental implementations~\cite{rui2020}.